TanStack/router/docs/framework/react/guide/deferred-data-loading.md

 Deferred data loading is a pattern that allows the router to render the next location's critical data/markup while slower, non-critical route data is resolved in the background.
 This process works on both the client and server (via streaming) and is a great way to improve the perceived performance of your application.

-If you are using a library like [TanStack Query](https://react-query.tanstack.com) or any other data fetching library, thn deferred data loading works a bit differently.
+If you are using a library like [TanStack Query](https://react-query.tanstack.com) or any other data fetching library, then deferred data loading works a bit differently.
 Skip ahead to the [Deferred Data Loading with External Libraries](#deferred-data-loading-with-external-libraries) section for more information.

 ## Deferred Data Loading with `defer` and `Await`